Attention Lesson 2 of 4

 What is Attention?

-• Sum to 1 (like a probability distribution)
+• Normalization: weights sum to 1 (forming a probability distribution)

 Attention Weights Visualization